sighupio/fury-kubernetes-dr/modules/aws-velero/README.md

 # AWS Velero

-This terraform module provides an easy way to generate Velero required cloud resources (S3 and IAM) to backup kubernetes objects and trigger volume snapshot.
+This terraform module provides an easy way to generate Velero required cloud resources (S3 and IAM) to backup Kubernetes objects and trigger volume snapshots.

 ## Inputs